NavDasa/Developing-Microsoft-Azure-Solutions-Certification-Prep/README.md

 Provision Applications Using Azure Quick-Start Templates:

 we take a look at the Azure quick-start templates available on Github and where you can find information on contributing.

+Create Managed Azure Applications:

+we learn about Azure Managed Applications and create/deploy a sample managed application.